How to sell a car: step by step guide

 Selling your car made easier

-Motorway have looked at how people sell their cars and decided to make something better.
-Motorway helps you find a buyer for your car in as little as 24 hours.
 Making a car profile takes a matter of minutes.
-We’ll add your car to our daily sale and dealers compete with each other.
-If they want your car, they need to make an offer, one they think is better than what any other dealer might make.
+We’ll add your car to our daily sale where dealers compete with each other.
+They’ll make an offer on the cars they want, for a price they think is better than what any other offers.
 That means you always get the highest deal.

 Is it time to sell your car?